Leagify/auction-drafter-schools/README.md

   - ProjectedPointsAboveReplacement :
   - AveragePointsForPosition :
   - ReplacementValueAverageForPosition :
-+ Items up for auction will have two properties (similar to Player and Position)
++ Items up for auction will have several main properties (similar to Player and Position)
 + Each bidder will be trying to fill a "roster" of "positions"
 + Each bidder will have a budget, which is editable before the auction begins, but not afterwards.
 + Bidders agree to join an "auction" and the auction order is set up in a normal order.